-If you’re feeling adventurous you can take some time to wander your way over to Helford, but make sure you are packed and prepared for the 10-mile walk to Helford River.
+If you’re feeling adventurous, you can take some time to wander your way over to Helford, but make sure you are packed and prepared for the 10-mile walk to Helford River.

 If you find yourself feeling chilly, a great way to warm up is to climb Jacob’s Ladder.
-The 111 granite steps will take you from an extensive view for the harbour and estuary to Falmouth’s main square, referred to as ‘The Moor’.
+The 111 granite steps will take you from an extensive view of the harbour and estuary to Falmouth’s main square, referred to as ‘The Moor’.

 Falmouth has some world-class gardens to get lost in.
-With such a wide array you’ll find yourself in a horticulturists paradise.
+With such a wide array, you’ll find yourself in a horticulturist’s paradise.

 To name one of the most popular places to visit, Trebah Garden is a magnificent 26-acre Cornish ravine that features exotic plants, trees and shrubs.

 Another highly popular option is Glendurgan Garden.
-The organic beauty of this utopia, runs its way down to Helford River at the fishing village of Durgan.
+The organic beauty of this utopia runs its way down to Helford River at the fishing village of Durgan.
 Every season the garden thrives as it blossoms new blooms and displays rare and exotic shrubs.